vitobasso/papershop-web/README.md

 ![screenshot](screenshot.png)

-You can try it [here](http://vitobasso.github.io/papershop-web/web/).
+You can try it live [here](http://vitobasso.github.io/papershop-web/web/).
 Note 1: Currently Chrome will complain of "unsafe scripts" (sorry) so, if you're not paranoid, you need to **click the shield** in the right end of the address bar in the browser (or the padlock in Firefox).
 You can check index.html to see what scripts are being loaded.
-Note 2: It will only fetch data from public apis (approach 1), so it's limited to those 2 websites.
+Note 2: This live deploy will only fetch data from public apis (approach 1), so it's limited to those 2 websites.

 ## Data scraping